zaidyoucef/algerian-street-food/README.md

-#nqi-&-bnin
-Nqi & Bnin,is a website showcasing some of the best algerian street food in a very simple way,using just html/css (no Javascript),inspired by based.cooking (by Luke Smith),it is my attempt on The Odin Project recipe project.
+Algerian Street Food,is a website showcasing some of the best algerian street food in a very simple way,using just html (no css,no Javascript),inspired by based.cooking (by Luke Smith),it is my attempt on The Odin Project recipe project.